AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/rust/rust.md

 Rust is a blazingly fast (their claim, not mine) programming language, with safety as one of its main features.

 # Type system
-Rust's type system allows its compiler to check
+Rust's type system is extensible, and allows the compiler to check the codes validity.

+Some personal favourites are the `Option` and `Result` types